fdietze/noiseeditor/README.md

 ## Run
 * If you have Simple Build Tool installed, just type: **sbt run**
 * Else, depending on operating system, execute **./run** (Unix) or **run.bat** (Windows).

-## Development
-This code is not actively developed anymore.
-Feel free to work on it and send pull requests.